bullionder/SuperBank_App/README.md

 # SuperBank_App
- imple CRUD operations on the user's account simulating the banking system.
+ Simple CRUD operations on the user's account simulating the banking system.